-Currently there are several projects underway to investigate disease threats to natural populations in Britain, such as those of marine mammals and turtles (Paul Jepson and Rob Deaville); red squirrels (Sciurus vulgaris) and grey squirrels (Sciurus carolinensis) (Tony Sainsbury); garden birds (Andrew Cunningham and Becki Lawson), and amphibians (Andrew Cunningham and Trent Garner).
+Currently there are several projects underway to investigate disease threats to natural populations in Britain, such as those of marine mammals, turtles and basking sharks (Paul Jepson and Rob Deaville); red squirrels (Sciurus vulgaris) and grey squirrels (Sciurus carolinensis) (Tony Sainsbury); garden wildlife (Andrew Cunningham and Becki Lawson), and amphibians (Andrew Cunningham and Trent Garner).

 Further afield we are investigating the cause of catastrophic mortality and population declines of Gyps spp. vultures in India (Andrew Cunningham).